oyama/pico-w-usb-failures/README.md

 - USB cable connected to host, and finally to Pico W: `5.16 V`

 Under the conditions in question, the host PC does not supply VBUS power to the Pico W when the cable is connected.
 Furthermore, the VBUS on the Pico W showed a voltage of `1.36 V` when no cable was connected.
-This exceeds the `vSafe0V` (0-0.8V) defined by USB Power Delivery.
+This exceeds the `vSafe0V` (0-0.8V) defined by USB Power Delivery[^7].

 ## Conclusion

-The VBUS of Pico W during battery operation exceeds the `vSafe0V` (0-0.8V) defined by USB Power Delivery.
-It is therefore suspected that the USB controller of the host PC accepting the connection has deactivated the VBUS supply for safety reasons.
+The VBUS of the Pico W during battery operation exceeds `vSafe0V` (0-0.8V).
+It is therefore suspected that the USB controller of the host PC accepting the connection has deactivated the VBUS supply for safety reasons. micro USB and Type-C cable circuits for mixed use are defined in USB Type-C Spec[^8] as _Legacy Cable Assemblies_ which is defined as.
+The circuits and states expected when connecting devices using these cables are then explicitly stated.
+A device with a VBUS in excess of `vSafe0V`, as in this Issue, connecting to a host PC with Type-C would have unintended consequences for the user.

-It would be preferable if Pico W could modify the circuitry or firmware to address this issue, but fortunately there are two countermeasures available for end-users to adopt.
+It would be desirable if Pico W could address this issue by changing the circuitry or firmware, and it would be useful to mention this issue in the Pico W datasheet.
+Fortunately, there are two measures that end-users can adopt now.

 ### Software temporary solution